arrahhal/paddles-table/README.md

 # TODO
 - [x] Replace the orbit controls with pointerlook ones.
 - [ ] Add the lamps and make them lights
-- [ ] Repaint the scene on Window resize
+- [x] Repaint the scene on Window resize
-- [ ] Remove the jump and other unwanted things in pointer look controls code
+- [x] Remove the jump and other unwanted things in pointer look controls code
+- [ ] fix the physics bugs (ball throw although paddle hit it)